Joint Distribution of Distance and Angles in Finite Wireless Networks: Proof of Theorem

-Finally, substituting \eqref{eq:F(d)} and \eqref{eq:G(psi)} into \eqref{eq:3D_case_integral}, applying the indicator functions over the limits of the integrals, and identifying the resulting expression in terms the joint CDF of distance and azimuth angle completes the proof.
+The next step is to isolate the variable $R$ on the Boolean expressions $\mathcal{F}(\mathscr{d})$ and $\mathcal{G}(\psi)$.
+Finally, applying the indicator functions over the limits of the integrals, and identifying the resulting expression in terms the joint CDF of distance and azimuth angle completes the proof.